-- Dissemination or printing of copyrighted materials, including articles and software, in violation of copyright laws. - Offensive or harassing statements or language including disparagement of others based on their race, color, national or ethnic origin, gender, disability, or age. - Sending or soliciting sexually oriented messages or images. - Engaging in any other activity in violation of local state or federal law.
+- Dissemination or printing of copyrighted materials, including articles and software, in violation of copyright laws. - Offensive or harassing statements or language including disparagement of others based on their race, color, national or ethnic origin, sexual orientation, gender identity, disability, or age. - Sending or soliciting sexually oriented messages or images. - Engaging in any other activity in violation of local state or federal law.